eawag-rdm/eawag_snsf_dmp_guide/Eawag_SNSF_DMP_Guide.rst

 * The need to keep patentable information secret until patent protection applies.

-Possible reasons for delayed publication, which are **currently not accepted** by SNSF include for example:
+Possible reasons for delayed publication, which are **currently not accepted** by SNSF, include for example:

 * The intent to synchronize the publication of the data with other publications (e.g. project report, paper, press release) to